SamuelVerret/WiFi-Plant-Monitoring/README.md

 # Clone

-- Clone this repo to your local machine using `https://github.com/SamuelVerret/WiFi-Plant-Monitoring.git`
+- Clone this repo to your local machine using `git clone https://github.com/SamuelVerret/WiFi-Plant-Monitoring.git`